-Paula Graham-Gazzard joined CHEAD as Policy and External Relations Manager, focusing on current developments in HE and Art and Design and to ensure that CHEAD and its membership are fully informed of national policy developments and can respond appropriately.
-Anna Maloney, Membership and Administration Manager, joined CHEAD in early 2016 to focus on supporting the CHEAD membership and developing CHEADs networks.
+Paula Graham-Gazzard as CHEAD as Policy and External Relations Manager, focussed on current developments in HE and Art and Design and to ensure that CHEAD and its membership are fully informed of national policy developments and can respond appropriately.
+Anna Maloney, Membership and Administration Manager, continued her focus on supporting the CHEAD membership and developing CHEADs networks.